petkaantonov/bluebird/API.md

 #####`.cancel()` -> `Promise`

 Cancel this promise.
-The cancellation will propagate to farthest ancestor promise which is still pending.
+The cancellation will propagate to farthest ancestor promise which is still defer.

 That ancestor will then be rejected with a CancellationError object as the rejection reason.